vincent-peugnet/wcms/MANUAL.md

 Tags can be set in the [left panel of the editor interface](#left-panel) using comma to separate tags, or by using the multi edit tool in the [Home menu bar > Edit](#home-menu).

 ##### Privacy

 Pages have 3 possible levels of privacy:

 - **public** Free to read for every [visitor](#visitor).
 - **private** Hidden to [visitor](#visitor), but accessible to [reader users](#reader).
+- **not
-- **not published** Only readable for users allowed to edit the page.
+ published** Only readable for users allowed to edit the page.

 ##### Date

+When you create a page, the date is set to the currente date and time.

-This metadata can be set manually by the page editors.
+This metadata can later be set manually by the page editors.

-By default, page's date and time are the same as creation date and time.
+##### datecreation

+*read only*

+Page creation date.

 ##### Datemodif

-You can't edit manualy this date.
+*read only*

 It's just the last time the page has been edited.

 ##### Latitude